Skip to main content

 🌍

-Real-World Connection People use opinion writing when they recommend books, review products, explain choices, and respond to school topics.
+Real-World Connection People use opinion writing when they recommend books, review products, explain choices, respond to classroom questions, and persuade others in everyday life.

 Fun Fact!
-Many reviews, letters, and speeches use opinion writing because they are meant to persuade someone.
+Many reviews, letters, speeches, and even student council posters use opinion writing because they are all trying to convince a reader or listener of something.